-Ray and Char have served with Cadence since 1978, ministering 14 years in Japan, six years stateside, and then moving to Kaneohe Bay Marine Corps Base Hawaii in 1999.
-In 2014, Ray fought a tough fight to put God’s glory on display while battling glioblastoma brain cancer.
-As God said, “Ray, it’s time for you to come home”, Char is continuing on in her ministry, shifting primarily to working with and supporting military wives and single military women.
+Ray and Char Hauser served together with Cadence beginning in 1978, moving from Japan to Kaneohe Bay Marine Corps Base Hawaii in 1999.
+In 2014, Ray fought a tough fight to put God’s glory on display while battling brain cancer.
+After God said, “Ray, it’s time for you to come home,” Char continued on in her ministry, shifting primarily to working with and supporting military wives and single military women.

 In 2000, Char established the first PWOC (Protestant Women of the Chapel) ministry on a Marine Corps base.
 She continues to lead that women’s ministry, now called Evangelical Women of the Chapel (EWOC).
 She recruits and trains up a leadership team each year, providing tools and modeling God’s principals with which to lead by.
 Weekly Bible studies are ongoing, providing sound Biblical teaching, followed by small groups which provide the intimate sharing of lives.